vmware/container-service-extension/docs/TROUBLESHOOTING.md

 `cse-install_[datetimestamp].log` logs CSE install activity.
 Any output from scripts or error messages during CSE installation will be logged here.

-'cse-server-wire-debug.log' logs all REST calls originating in CSE for vCD.
+`cse-server-wire-debug.log` logs all REST calls originating in CSE for vCD.

 `vcd.log` logs vcd-cli and pyvcloud activity on client side.
 Stack traces and HTTP messages specific to vcd-cli are recorded here.